p-expo/p-expo.github.io/README.md

 * textfile editing
 * generating a self-signed certificate and installing http-server as described in this README file

---- everything above this line is enough to create presentation using Noisepoint
+--- everything above this line is enough to create presentation using Pexpo
 * running OBS studio

 --- if you want to record or stream your presentation